jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

+Below, you find the archive of previous sessions.
+Don't see what you are looking for?
+Check out the [Open Scholarship Knowledge Base](https://www.cos.io/communities/open-scholarship-knowledge-base).

 ### Upcoming session
 - We will be back next term!